 ALEXIS ROSENFELD / SCIENCE PHOTO LIBRARY ALEXIS ROSENFELD / SCIENCE PHOTO LIBRARY

-Jacques-Yves Cousteau (1910-1997), French diver, explorer and researcher, being welcomed by singing schoolchildren in Madagascar.
-Cousteau is there as part of the 1994 exploration of Madagascar by the Cousteau Society's research ship Alcyone.
-This was one of Cousteau's last expeditions.
-This is the village of Manantenasoa.
+Jacques-Yves Cousteau (1910-1997), French diver, explorer and researcher.
 Cousteau spent his life exploring and studying the sea.
 He is famous as the co-inventor of the aqualung (1943), underwater breathing equipment used in scuba diving.
 Other areas of underwater technology that he developed included diving masks, underwater cameras and two small manned submarines.
 He won many awards for his books and documentaries about the sea.
 This photograph was taken in Madagascar, as part of an expedition by the Cousteau Society.
 This was one of Cousteau's last expeditions.

 Model release not available.
 Property release not required.